Facebook CEO trying to buy out land near his Hawaii estate

 King Kamehameha IV sold the 3,000-acre ahupuaa, or traditional Hawaiian land division, where Zuckerberg’s property lies to an American businessman, Charles Titcomb, for $2,600 in 1863, according to the Kilauea Neighborhood Association website.

-Titcomb grew sugar and coffee and managed a cattle ranch there.
-In 1877, he sold land to English Capt.
+In 1877, Titcomb sold some of it to English Capt.
 John Ross and Edward Adams, who established Kilauea Sugar Co., The Garden Island newspaper reported.
 The sugar plantation operated until 1971.

+In 1896, the company acquired interest in less than half an acre that Zuckerberg cites in a lawsuit.
+It had been awarded to a woman identified only as Oma in 1851 and passed to her son.
+The Facebook executive’s filing aims to find out whether any other descendants of Oma may have an interest in the property.

 Many commoners awarded land left their properties when they went to cities for work.
-Large landowners would use “adverse possession,” which is similar to squatting, to take control of the properties.
+Large landowners would use “adverse possession,” similar to squatting, to take control of the properties.

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.